duajaradat/data-structures-and-algorithms/python/data_structure/graph/README.md

 - [x] The proper size is returned, representing the number of nodes in the graph
 - [x] A graph with only one node and edge can be properly returned
 - [x] An empty graph properly returns null

 ---

+###  Feature Tasks

+Write the following method for the Graph class:

+ - breadth first
+ - Arguments: Node
+ - Return: A collection of nodes in the order they were visited.
+ - Display the collection

+---